peejaywk/VinylRack/testing.md

 * Moto G4, Galaxy S5, Pixel 2, Pixel 2 XL, iPhone 5/SE, iPhone 6/7/8, iPhone 6/7/8 Plus, iPhone X, iPad, iPad Pro, Surface Duo, Nest Hub & Nest Hub Max

 The responsiveness was also tested on an actual Samsung Galaxy S8 Plus and an iPhone 12 ProMax.
-The site was consistently resposive across all devices and screen sizes with the layout responding as expected.
+The site was consistently responsive across all devices and screen sizes with the layout responding as expected.

 ### Desktop
-The resposiveness of the site on desktop devices was tested using Chrome, Firefox, Edge, Opera and Safari browsers.
+The responsiveness of the site on desktop devices was tested using Chrome, Firefox, Edge, Opera and Safari browsers.
 The site was tested using the following screen widths:

 * 1024 pixels, 1280 pixels, 1440 pixels, 1600 pixels and 1920 pixels.

-The site was consistently resposive across all devices and screen sizes with the layout responding as expected.
+The site was consistently responsive across all devices and screen sizes with the layout responding as expected.

 [Back to TOC](#table-of-contents)